Kinto/kinto/docs/faq.rst

 It is very performant, allows sorting/filtering on arbitrary JSON fields, the eco-system is rich and strong, and above all it is a rock-solid standard.

-If you prefer MongoDB, RethinkDB or X, don't hesitate to start an addon, we'll be delighted to give you a hand!
+If you prefer MongoDB, RethinkDB or X, don't hesitate to start a storage, permission or cache backend, we'll be delighted to give you a hand!

 Why did you chose to use Pyramid rather than X?